- Scientific name: Mustelus mustelus

 Methods and Techniques to Catch Smooth Hound

 Smooth-hound hit baits hard and run with the bait in their mouth – even a modestly sized specimen can pull a rod over, or potentially into the sea.
 Many anglers either set the drag of their reel so it will give line, or set their reel onto the ratchet (line out alarm) to provide an audible warning when a smooth-hound is taking their bait.
-Smooth-hound, even smaller ones, are very strong fighters which give anglers a great battle.
+Smooth-hound, even smaller ones, are very strong fighters which give anglers a great fight.
 Often they will need to be given line to make runs before they can be successfully reeled in, and big fish can be lost to anglers who attempt to reel in a fish too quickly and end up snapping their line.
 With all of the qualities smooth-hound possess it is easy to see why so many anglers want to protect stocks by catching and releasing this sporting species.

-When taking smooth-hounds from the water they should not be pulled up by the tail.
+When removing smooth-hounds from the water for unhooking they should not be pulled up by the tail.
 This is because the internal organs of the smooth-hound (and all other shark species) are used to being permanently supported by water and pulling shark species out of the water by the tail can cause the internal organs to shift around in the body – harming and potentially killing the fish.
 Instead, the smooth-hound should be kept as level as possible and one hand should be used to hold the fish by the tail and the other to support the belly.
 Tagging studies have shown that smooth-hound have an excellent survival rate when they are handled this way and returned to the water quickly after being caught.